Yeesookyung: Artistic biography

-In 2012, her solo exhibition, Constellation Gemini, Yee presented a series of drawing, installation, and sculpture works that were bilaterally symmetrical.
+In 2012, her solo exhibition, Constellation Gemini, Yeesookyung presented a series of drawing, installation, and sculpture works that were bilaterally symmetrical.
 While listening to Gregorian chants she had an epiphany about symmetry.
-She also featured a 12 sided pedestal which exhibited thousands of Translated Vases and solo fragments.
+She also featured a 12-sided pedestal which exhibited thousands of Translated Vases and solo fragments.
 This huge presentation of various ceramic pieces represented infinite plethora and the array of both single fragments and finished pieces highlight a shift in her thinking.
 Ceramic shards, presented on their own, show the artist's acceptance of the discarded object as inherently complete in itself (instead of needing to be unified).
 As aforementioned, the symmetry in all the other works presented in the exhibition show how mirror images are always a contestation of self and other, single and multiple, same but different.
 Her work sought to unify the space between self and other.

+Yeesookyung’s Past Life Regression Painting (2014-ongoing) is another ongoing series that considers ideas of the self and the different forms of spirituality.
+During the making of these paintings, Yeesookyung uses the help of a professional hypnotherapist to visualize past life regressions.
+The visual works are thematically charged and signal to consistent narrative around the Buddha, Catholicism, Enlightenment and natural symbolism.
+For example, in "Several of the Past Life Regression Painting," there are illustrations of Caucasian hunters or a tiger going after the small deer.
+Later works from this series are titled "Oh, Rose!
+(2022–ongoing) shown at Hysteria: Contemporary Realism at the ILMIN Museum of Art (Seoul, Korea) is a continuation of the Past Life Regression Paintings which visualizes Yeesookyung's past life regression in a series of large acrylic paintings.
+The works came into fruition under hypnosis; while Yeesookyung was guided by a professional hypnotherapist, she examined the material and karmic messaging of her past lives.
+Her subconscious was adorned with roses along the pathways of her previous lives.
+The series attempts at finding new pathways and understanding of herself and her arts future narratives, informed by past lives and karmic experiences.

+The “Moonlight Crown” series (2018-ongoing) is a culmination of multiple practices and mediums that Yeesookyung has previously worked in.
+The large ceramic-like objects have an overtly metaphorical quality.
+The inspiration of crowns in her work comes from her interest in the crown as a placeholder for a halo, how the crown is a misguided attempt at power or glory.
+Her “crowns” in the “Moonlight Crown’ series are un-wearable in consideration to their weight and size.
+The crowns are covered in metal ornaments, mirrors, glass and crystals.
+The decorative objects follow the same narratives and imagery that appear in her ‘Daily Drawing’ and ‘Flame’ series.
+This work recenters the duality of hope and despair and the multiplicity of femininity that Yeesookyung has addressed in previous works.